-1210 Competing interests

-Authors MF, RG and PL are currently employed at Qualitas Instruments Lda, at HELZEL Messtechnik GmBH and at NOLOGIN Consulting SL, respectively.
-However, authors have not advertised commercial products and the research has not been sponsored by any one of the companies.

-AO and VC are guest members of the editorial board of the Special Issue from the Journal.
-The peer-review process was guided and overseen by another member of the editorial board.
+Competing interests.
+Authors Maria Fattorini, Roberto Gómez and Pablo Lorente are currently employed at Qualitas Instruments Lda, at Helzel Messtechnik GmbH and at NOLOGIN Consulting SL, respectively.
+However, the authors have not advertised commercial products, and the research has not been sponsored by any one of the companies.
+At least one of the authors is a guest member of the editorial board of the special issue of Ocean Science.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.